bahrus/templ-mount/README.md

 <!---->
 ```

 then templ-mount *can* be made to only import the content between the first two such strings.
-This helps allow an html file / stream to serve both as a standalone web page, but also as a template that could be used as an embedded snippet of HTML, or as a  web component (see below).
+This helps allow an html file / stream to serve both as a standalone web page, but also as a template that could be used as an embedded snippet of HTML.

 At the top of this document, we mentioned the desire to allow servers to send content down in the native format that the browser will consume.
 This snipping solution goes against that strategy a bit, in the sense that here we are suggesting doing some string manipulation of the content.
 But most server-side solutions can easily snip out content in a similar way to what we are doing above.
 But if server-side solutions aren't available, you can snip out the main content thusly:

 ```html
 <template import href=path/to/some/fileOrStream.html as=fos snip></template>
 ```

+## Defining a Web Component using templ-mount [TODO]

+Frankly, defining a web component using templ-mount would be a forced enterprise, as far as I can see, full of hacks and inconveniences.
+I *think* there would need to be additional hooks only the browser could provide, in order to make it come naturally, like allowing JS defined within the template to be aware of the context (like the template(s) associated with the JS).

+Of course, HTML Modules are designed specifically to allow native HTML, CSS to be part of the web component definition.
+Hopefully, some of the hooks necessary to make that work could be used here?
+It may be that once (or if?)
+HTML Modules are (ever) available, they could be used to help in this context.

+Anyway, The Committee for the Repair of templ-mount is still weighing the possibilities here, as the previous version (with the help of [carbon-copy](https://github.com/bahrus/carbon-copy)) provided a way to do that.

+## Changing parameters [TODO]

+An iFrame allows you to change the src attribute, and the contents inside get replaced, rather than appended to.
+That is something being looked at.

 # Viewing Your Element